matrix-org/synapse/docs/specification.rst

   Description:
     A topic is a short message detailing what is currently being discussed in the room.
     It can also be used as a way to display extra information about the room, which may not be suitable for the room name.
+The room topic can also be set when creating a room using |createRoom|_ with the ``topic`` key.

 ``m.room.member``
   Summary: